What idea is powerful enough to heal the relationship between humans and nature?Sigtuna, Sweden April 21-22, 2017

 April 21-22, 2017

-A 100 years ago the Sigtuna Foundation was built with the aim to inspire human thought and reflection.
+Place is important.
+100 years ago the Sigtuna Foundation was built with the aim to inspire human thought and reflection.
 Society has changed in many ways since then, but the ambition is still the same: to offer an open space for people with different backgrounds, traditions and viewpoints to meet, interact and learn from one another in atmosphere of mutual respect.
-Add to that fantastic food, lovely rooms and beautiful atmosphere, and a better place for discussing the relationship between humans and nature is hard to find.
+A better place for discussing the relationship between humans and nature is hard to find.
 Visit Sigtuna Foundation

 FRIDAY April 21